-Through this website, publications/reports, events and the Festival of Genomics, we support clinicians, scientists and researchers from research institutions, industry, healthcare and government organisations to realise the true potential of genomics and genomic medicine.
+Through this website, publications/reports, events and the Festival of Genomics, we support clinicians and scientists from research institutions, industry, healthcare and governmental organisations to realise the true potential of genomics and genomic medicine.

 We’re passionate about the impact we can have on the lives of patients who could benefit from genomics and related technologies.
 Our social mission drives everything we do.